andreipopescufilimon/WRO2026_Future_Engineers/README.md

 ---

 ### **🖨️ 3D Printing Cost Breakdown** <a id="3d-printing-cost"></a>

+For 3D Printing we used Anycubic Kobra S1 Printer, and as well for some high quality resing printing we used the 3DP service from JLC.

 | 3D Printed Parts                          | Quantity | Unit Price ($) | Total ($)   |
 |-------------------------------------------|----------|----------------|---------------|
 | **1000g Anycubic PLA+ filament**       | 1       | **16.99**      | **16.99**     |